- All Collections

 Learn about Lightning Simulated Daily Drawdown

-The Lightning Challenge is a one-phase trading evaluation with strict risk management rules, incorporating a fixed simulated daily drawdown of 3% based on the Daily Starting Balance.
+The Lightning Challenge is a one-phase trading evaluation with strict risk management rules, incorporating a fixed simulated daily drawdown is 3% based on the initial/starting account balance.

 The drawdown is recalculated and resets daily at 5 PM EST.